eduvpn/vpn-server-api/README.md

         url: http://localhost/vpn-config-api/api.php/ca.crl
         path: /var/lib/vpn-server-api

+## Log

+Here you configure the database to read the connection log history from.
+This database is written to by the `client-connect` and `client-disconnect` scripts included here.
+The scripts need to be configured in the OpenVPN configuration file to run when a client connects and disconnects.
+This can be done with `--client-connect` and `--client-disconnect` options.

+    Log:
+        dsn: 'sqlite:/var/lib/openvpn/log.sqlite'
+        #username: 'foo'
+        #password: 'bar'

 # Running

     php -S localhost:8080 -t web/

 # API

 Behind the section headings below the component for which the particular call is relevant for is listed.
 The calls with OpenVPN are sent to ALL configured OpenVPN instances.
 The others are shared by all OpenVPN instances.